patternfly/training-scenarios/react-components/select/step4.md

 2) **Add an `onFilter` property to the `select` component.**

-Assign `onFilter` to the function that was added in step 1.
+Assign `onFilter` property to the function that was added in step 1.

 <pre class="file" data-target="clipboard">
 onFilter={this.customFilter}